Introduction to Data Reconciliation[Data Reconciliation Definition]

 Data Validation and Reconciliation project started in 1960 that aims to measure the raw variables.
 Later in the same year, all unmeasured variables were also considered.

-During 1992, Libman introduced dynamic DVR for non-linear optimization model.
+In 1992, Libman introduced dynamic DVR for non-linear optimization models.

 Reason for Data Migration and Data Reconciliation

-- Today database of any organisation is grooming in a heavy speed and all these industries need additional storage spaces.
+- Today database of any organization is grooming at a heavy speed and all these industries need additional storage spaces.

 - Industries are moving towards high-end servers.